Table of Contents

 If you were to ask the literature, the emeralds had been prominent in Egypt as far back as the 18th dynasty but reports surfaced claiming that the emerald mining evidence in the county could only be found in the Ptolemaic times, which even then was barely sufficient.
 Reports believed that the 18th dynasty accounts were a result of amazonite, a formation of green microcline or tectosilicate mineral, misidentified by archaeologists as emeralds.

 Cleopatra adored the emeralds so much that she claimed the emerald mines in the country, especially those in the Sikait Valley, a personal property.
-Aside from adorning Roman palaces with the emeralds, this precious stone was also used for lavish jewelry, as gifts to visiting dignitaries, treatment to eye diseases, and a symbolic accompaniment to the dead upon burial.
+Aside from adorning Roman palaces with the emeralds, this precious stone was also used for lavish jewelry, as gifts to visiting dignitaries, treatment for eye diseases, and a symbolic accompaniment to the dead upon burial.

 The Emeralds of the Incas